by Shirley A. Weis

 #2 Be the Boss.
 You are in charge of your family’s health care and need to be engaged.
 You get to decide who, what, where, when and how healthcare services are provided to you and your family members.
 Ask questions.
 Expect answers whenever seeking care for your loved ones.
 Do your research and look at sites like https://www.iehp.org/en/members/medical to ensure your family is getting the best care possible.

 #3 Make Plans.
 Arrange for everyone in your family to have routine physical examinations and to receive all the recommended immunizations.
-Know the phone numbers for the nearest Emergency Department, ambulance service and poison control center.
-Take CPR and First Aid Classes so you are prepared to handle emergencies that may occur.
+Know the phone numbers for the nearest Emergency Department, ambulance service, and poison control center.
+Take CPR and First Aid Classes, so you are prepared to handle emergencies that may occur.
 Additionally, you can also look into life insurance and trauma insurance plans, probably from a company similar to Curo Financial Services.
 This can ensure that if any family member suffers from a critical illness in the future, you might not have to take up all the financial burden.

 #4 Get Organized.
 Keep detailed records for each family member.
 Research and understand the community health care resources available to you.
 Be sure you understand the benefits that are covered by your insurance plan.

 #5 Provide Leadership.
 Model good nutrition, exercise, sleep, stress reduction, and safety habits for your family members.
 Take care of yourself and let everyone know how important good health is for long and fulfilling life.

 #6 Control and Monitor.
 Monitor your family members’ physical and mental health.
 Research any chronic health issues on the web, discuss them with care providers, and become an expert in the management of the condition.
 For example, you could choose to undergo pharmacogenetic testing for yourself and your family from health care experts such as ClarityX and similar others.
 Be sure family members take medications as directed, seek follow-up care as needed, and understand the importance of routine preventive care.